streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 # Understanding widget behavior

 Widgets are at the heart of Streamlit apps.
 They are the interactive elements of Streamlit that pass information from your users into your Python code.
-Widgets are magical and often work how you want.
-But they can have surprising behavior in some situations.
+Widgets are magical and often work how you want, but they can have surprising behavior in some situations.
 Understanding the different parts of a widget and the precise order in which events occur helps you achieve your desired results.

 This guide covers advanced concepts about widgets.
 For most beginning users, these details won't be important to know right away.
 When you want to dynamically change widgets or preserve widget information between pages, these concepts will be important to understand.